For the South

 5 W-W

-We are guessing that this newer seedling from John Hunter is a viridiflora and triandrus cross.
-Like Polar Hunter and other spring fall viridiflora crosses Hunter Morn is early to break ground, durable and long lasting.
+This newer seedling from John Hunter is likely a viridiflora and triandrus cross.
+Like Polar Hunter and other spring fall viridiflora crosses Hunter Morn is a triple threat : early to rise, frangrant, long-lasting with great substance.
+On second thought maybe that is a quadruple threat.
 Two to four blooms per scape.

 12 Y-O